 - Your doctor will have a more complete picture of your health concerns and medications.

-- When changing doctors or seeing specialists, your records are there when you need them.
+- When changing doctors or seeing specialists, your records are there when they need them.

 What will healthcare providers be able to do?